Published by Gabrielle Asadoor

 Posted on May 16, 2020

-We’re setting the record straight on all things European Cabinetry.
+From facts to debunking myths, we’re setting the record straight on all things European Cabinetry.

 This couldn’t be farther from the truth.
 European Cabinetry makes customizations easy.
 The finishes are offered in a variety of styles including lacquers, wood veneers, metals, glass, and laminates.
 There’s also a range of door styles from traditional, rustic, modern, industrial, transitional, contemporary, modern and nearly anything else in between.
 The cabinetry can also be stained and painted to any color.